kineticedge/dev-local-demos/README.md

   * Execute this with a fully up and running cluster.
   * If you are wanting to learn more about the demo, this is the script to investigate.
+  * This is mostly an "all-in-one" script, but some things (for various reasons with the demo) may be excluded, please read the README for the specific demo.

-* `./ksql.sh`t - if the demonstraion leverages __ksqlDB__, this is the script to configure all of it.
+* `./ksql.sh` - if the demonstration leverages __ksqlDB__, this is the script to configure all of it.

+  * ksqlDB requires schema to be available on the registry, before they can be used.

-  * This is separated from `setup.sh` at it is the core demonstration of the stream processing.
+  * If a demo has ksql.sh referenced from the `setup.sh` script, then it also pre-creates the schemas.

-  * Demonstrations that leverage Schema's should load data into the topic prior to setting up the ksql scripts, to have the schemas available prior to creating the scripts.
+  * Even if a demo does pre-create schema and sets up through `setup.sh` it will still be self-contained in a `ksql.sh` script for readability.

 * `./down.sh` - brings down the containers startd with `./up.sh` and remove any volumes.

 * `./stop.sh` - stops all the containers that were started with `up.sh`.

-  * volumes not removed, so restarting with `up.sh` does not require any re-execution of `setup.sh` or other setup script.
-* If a demonstration has additional scripts, it will noted in that demonstration's README.
+  * this is equivalent to `down.sh` but w/out removing the volumes.

+* Each demonstration will have it's own setup, see the specific README for details.

 ## Service passwords

 * The admin account username for the applications that require one is `admin`.

-* The admin account password is the application name, when possible.
+* The admin account password is the application name, unless the system prevents it.
 For example, the password for `grafana` is `grafana`.

-Some systems have password requirements that makes this poor passwords not allowed.
-The password for `minio` is `miniominio`.
+* Currently only `minio` has password rules that prevents this.
+It's password is `miniominio`.

 ## Demos